 Understanding EICR Regulations in London

-Electrical safety regulations for rental properties across England have become considerably stricter in recent years.
-Landlords are now legally responsible for ensuring that electrical systems remain safe throughout the tenancy period.
-A valid Electrical Installation Condition Report (EICR) confirms that wiring, sockets, fuse boards and fixed electrical installations comply with current safety standards.
+Electrical safety rules for rental properties in England have become much stricter in recent years.
+Landlords are legally responsible for ensuring electrical installations remain safe throughout the tenancy.

 What Happens If an EICR Certificate Expires?